BizTalk Visual Studio Orchestration error: Errors exist for one or more children

 The easiest way to solve these problems is to:

-• Right-click on the orchestration and choose the option Open With… and select XML (Text) Editor option.
+• Right-click the orchestration, choose Open With…, then select the XML (Text) Editor option.

 • Scroll down, almost to the end of the file, where it starts like C# code, and remove all the lines #error “Errors exist for one or more children.”

 • Save it.
-Optionally, you can reopen the orchestration with the Orchestration design and then try to compile.
+Optionally, you can reopen the orchestration in the Orchestration design, then try to compile.

-You may get different issues/errors that will be a different story but the error in cause will be fixed.
+You may get different issues/errors that will be a different story, but the cause of the error will be fixed.

 Hope you find this helpful!
 If you liked the content or found it useful and would like to support me in writing more, consider buying (or helping to buy) a Star Wars Lego set for my son.